pdg137/homepage/index.md

 * [pin1yin1.com](https://pin1yin1.com) &mdash; a Chinese pronunciation converter.
 * [a weather station](https://home.tikomaze.com/weewx/) &mdash; the current weather in Henderson, NV, served up by a Raspberry Pi model&nbsp;B+.
+* [Simple pages](https://pdg137.github.io/simple-pages/) &mdash; an easy starting point for building a site like this one, using Jekyll on Windows or Linux.

 More: